All I See Is War: Themes and composition

 "Dirty" was described as having a traditional Sevendust sound, featuring "heavy" guitarwork and melodic and emotional vocals by Lajon Witherspoon.
 Contrary to that, the track "Not Original" was noted as being softer than most of their work, described as a ballad.
 In addition, the song is inspired by Netflix's Stranger Things.
 "We wanted to get into some new territory," explains Clint Lowery.
 "It's about being in a dry spell and not able to find creativity.
 You don't want to repeat yourself.
 I thought I'd go for this new wave thing, because I was watching a lot of Stranger Things."

 Album title

 Lowery explained the meaning behind the album title in an interview with The Daily Times:

 Release and promotion

 The album was released through Rise Records on May 11, 2018.
-The band will begin touring in support of the album prior to its release, which will extend until at least June of the same year.
+The band began touring in support of the album prior to its release, which was extended until at least June of the same year.
 The first single from the album, "Dirty", was released ahead of the album on March 16, 2018.
 A second song, "Not Original", was also released on April 6, 2018.
 Both songs contained similar music videos, featuring the band playing in dark locations with futuristic electronic effects appearing around them.
 On May 11, The band later released another music video for the song "Medicated", directed by Caleb Mallery who has previously worked on the first two music videos of this album.
 Sevendust made the entire album available for streaming on YouTube.